playpauseandstop/readthestuff/README.rst

 readthestuff
 ============

-Yet another Google Reader alternative built on top of Python 3 & Asyncio stack.
+Yet another Google Reader alternative built on top of Python 3 & Asyncio stack on backend and with React.js on frontend.

 Requirements
 ============